drimal/ChicagoAptRental/talks/markdown/slides.md

 - The scraped data requires some cleaning/preprocessing:

-    -removing duplicate entries
+    - Removing duplicate entries

-    -Dealing with missing values
+    - Dealing with missing values

-    -type conversion when necessary
+    - Type conversion when necessary

-    -Dealing with extreme outliers
+    - Dealing with extreme outliers
 </div>